dragoonDorise/pegasus-rg552-metadata/README.md

 ### Option 1 - Pre Scraped Assets

-I've added some pre scrapped assets, if your romset comes from a no intro set then you are good to go, no need for scrapping ;)
+If you chose option A when downloading this Pegasus Pack and your roms comes from a no intro set then you are good to go, no need for scrapping ;)

 You can start playing your games!